mps-gmbh/ed/README.md

 Make sure you have installed [node](http://nodejs.org/) and [bower](http://bower.io/).
 Then run `npm install` and `bower install`.

 When all packages have been installed run `grunt config` and answer the prompts.
 You will be asked for a OAuth-Token.
-If you do not have one and do not know how to get one, [go here :)](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+If you do not have a token and want one [go here for instructions how to get one](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

-*ED* pings the GithubAPI a lot (for updates, ...), so even if the OAuth-Token is not required for a public repository you should consider creating one.
+**NOTE**: *ED* pings the GithubAPI a lot (for updates, ...), so even if the OAuth-Token is not required for a public repository you should consider creating one.
 Github sometimes blocks requests if the API is pinged without a token to often.

 After you're finished with the prompt, start *ED* with `grunt`.